Something went wrong

 RCTs | Interventional studies

-• Designed to eliminate systematic biases when comparing drug treatments1
+• Designed to reduce biases when comparing drug treatments2

 RCTs | Limitations

-• Due to highly specific inclusion and exclusion criteria, RCT results may not be generalizable to the broader patient population in clinical practice2
+• Due to highly specific inclusion and exclusion criteria, RCT results may not be generalizable to the broader patient population in clinical practice1

-• May not be able to address questions that require large patient populations or when ethical or time constraints exist1,2
+• May not be able to address questions that require large patient populations or when ethical or time constraints exist1

 RWE: May Complement RCT Findings